aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 This repository contains an implementation of a genetic algorithm used in metaheuristics.
-It is adapted to solve the problems of finding a satisfying solution for an evacuation problem taking into account maximum street capacities, maximum RP capacities and evacuation time.
+It is adapted to solve the problems of finding a satisfying solution for an evacuation problem taking into account maximum street capacities, maximum rescue point capacities and evacuation time.

 ## Installation